generate_knn

 Notes

-If pairs is True, the \(k\) closest pairs are found from the nearest neighbors problem as described in [lenhof-k-closest].
+If pairs is True, the \(k\) closest pairs are found from the nearest neighbors problem as described in [lenhof-k-closest], which has a complexity upper bounded by

 References